Neither! They’re kaput! On April 1st, 2019, they shut down.

-What's tricky about those offer related bonuses is that sometimes the company they've partnered with has an overly complicated cancellation policy or process.
+What’s tricky about those offer related bonuses was that sometimes the company they’ve partnered with has an overly complicated cancellation policy or process.
 Or you forget to cancel during the trial.
 Either way, you end up paying for a service you never wanted and it erases the bonuses.
-Sometimes you can claw back the payment, by disputing it or escalating with customer service, but it's a huge hassle.
+Sometimes you can claw back the payment, by disputing it or escalating with customer service, but it’s a huge hassle.

 Other CashCrate Reviews

 Bob, a fellow personal finance blogger and personal friend, gave CashCrate a try and came away with a bad taste.
 He discovered that there weren’t too many ways to earn a payout except by taking offers.
 You pick the ones that you want to do, you complete the action (listed under description), and then you wait until CashCrate puts the money into your account.